In Morocco's Atlas Mountains, survivors of the quake take stock of all they've lost

 "They were friends of my grandmother.
 They used to come to our house," Erbeen says.
 "We ate together, smiled together, laughed."

-For now, an olive grove on the outskirts of town has become Erbeen's temporary new home, with about 30 of her relatives.
+For now, an olive grove on land owned by Erbeen's grandfather on the outskirts of town has become Erbeen's temporary new home, with about 30 of her relatives.
 By day, they shelter under a row of solar panels in a field.
 At night, they roll out blankets.

 She was supposed to go back to college last week, after summer vacation.